VISIT OUR ART STORE ▶

 Technique 2: Lifting Pigment

 Next, we have the lifting method.
 This one is simple and great for beginners!
-I'm keeping everything consistent for a fair comparison — same leaf shape, color, etc.
+They’re keeping everything consistent for a fair comparison — same leaf shape, color, etc.

-For lifting, I use a fine liner brush.
-The idea is to lift the pigment off the paper while it's still wet.
-Firstly, I paint a green wash.
+For lifting, they use a fine liner brush.
+The idea is to lift the pigment off the paper while it’s still wet.
+Firstly, they paint a green wash.

 Paint a green wash

-Every time you stroke, dab the brush on a paper towel.
+Every time they stroke, they dab the brush on a paper towel.
 This helps remove the pigment.
-If the leaf is still pretty wet and the pigment keeps seeping back, keep lifting and dabbing.
+If the leaf is still pretty wet and the pigment keeps seeping back, they keep lifting and dabbing.

 Apply the lifting technique

-If you wait too long and the paint dries, you can still lift the color by wetting your brush and gently rubbing the area.
+If they wait too long and the paint dries, they can still lift the color by wetting the brush and gently rubbing the area.

-But be careful.
-Too much water might remove more pigment than you want.
-It's always easier if the paint is still damp.
+But they are careful.
+Too much water might remove more pigment than they want.
+It’s always easier if the paint is still damp.

 Technique 3: Using a Tool to Scratch In Veins

-Next, we'll use a tool to scratch in the veins.
-This method is easy and fun; you can use whatever tool you like.
-I prefer the end of a paint tube because it gives me nice, thin lines.
+Next, they’ll use a tool to scratch in the veins.
+This method is easy and fun; they can use whatever tool they like.
+They prefer the end of a paint tube because it gives nice, thin lines.

-But you could also use a palette knife, the end of your paintbrush, or even a credit card.
-It's up to you!
+But they could also use a palette knife, the end of a paintbrush, or even a credit card.
+It’s up to them!

-The key here is to be careful with the pressure you apply.
+The key here is to be careful with the pressure they apply.
 The tool can be sharp, so pressing too hard might tear the paper.

-It's essential to scratch while the paint is still wet.
-You won't get the same effect if you wait until the paint is dry.
+It’s essential to scratch while the paint is still wet.
+They won’t get the same effect if they wait until the paint is dry.

-You can also scratch before painting, as we did with the masking fluid method, by etching lines into the paper and then painting over them.
+They can also scratch before painting, as with the masking fluid method, by etching lines into the paper and then painting over them.

-However, I prefer painting the leaf first and then scratching in the veins.
-I think this method gives a much better result and feels easier to control.
+However, they prefer painting the leaf first and then scratching in the veins.
+They think this method gives a much better result and feels easier to control.

 Use the end of a paint tube to create veins

-Once you've scratched in the veins, you'll notice how the tool reveals the paper underneath, creating a striking contrast with the painted leaf.
+Once they’ve scratched in the veins, they’ll notice how the tool reveals the paper underneath, creating a striking contrast with the painted leaf.

 This adds a wonderful natural look to the veins and makes them stand out.